rwaldron/tc39-notes/es7/2016-05/may-24.md

 DE: The argument ceiling seems very random
 MM: I wouldn't have suggested it except for Chakra.
 You're not obligated not to allocate.

-YK: If i write code using STC using V8 or JSC and I don't know about the restriction, but it blows up without my knowlede on Firefox?
+YK: If i write code using STC using V8 or JSC and I don't know about the restriction, but it blows up without my knowledge on Firefox?

 MM: I write call using STC, and you're calling across a membrane that is not using STC.
 If the implementation is good enough to do tail call optimization, it might still work.